Dongli99/Dongli99/README.md

 🩳 Creating a URL Shortening Website individually to practice **web application**.

-🧬 A **NLP neural network** model to filter spam of Youtube reviews is in progress.
+🧬 A **NLP neural network** model to filter spam of Youtube reviews is in progress (be public after Dec 4).

 🎢 Following UCB (**Berkeley**) courses to deepen understand of Machine learning.